Common Ground Community Center – Monday, Wednesday and Friday, 10 a.m. to noon.

 The Common Ground Community Center offers the neighbors in Allison Hill a safe respite from the stresses of the neighborhood.
 The Center offers:

-• Funds to get a photo id
+• Funds to get a photo ID

-• Access to a telephone, and bathrooms.
+• Access to a telephone and bathrooms

-The food is good, the conversations are better.
+The camaraderie is good, the conversations are better.
 Neighbors and volunteers chat and laugh as they share food and stories, celebrating what makes us unique and discovering all the things we have in common.
 There is also time for serious conversations about what is happening on the Hill, in the city of Harrisburg, the nation and the world.

 CGCC has evolved into a community with many of the characteristics of a blended, extended family.
 Our neighbors tell us that they value building relationships, making new friends and reconnecting with old ones, and being treated with respect, dignity and love.
 They appreciate that they are genuinely needed to help with the work of the center.
 They understand that the Common Ground Community Center is their program, that they help decide what happens there and that they share the responsibility for keeping it going.